If you are a student, think of this guide as your personal SMART goal-setting toolkit.

 Specific: The goal outlines reading one non-fiction book per month related to the student’s major.

-Measurable: Progress can be tracked by the number of books read and time spent reading daily.
+Measurable: Progress can be tracked by the number of books read and the time spent reading daily.

 Achievable: Reading one book per month with 30 minutes of daily reading is realistic.